ChrisDNewton/ChrisDNewton.github.io/index.md

   alt="YouGov UK website"
   border="0" /></a>

-For the module *Programming for Social Science: Core Skills* I have been learning some [agent-based modelling](https://chrisdnewton.github.io/AgentBasedModelling), and am developing some code for carrying out a [Random Forest classification](https://chrisdnewton.github.io/RandomForest) of survey data.
-More information on these projects will appear as they develop over the next few weeks.
+For assessment 1 of the the module *Programming for Social Science: Core Skills* I have been learning some [agent-based modelling](https://chrisdnewton.github.io/AgentBasedModelling).

+For assessment 2, I am developing some code for data visualisation and analysis from the [British Social Attitudes Survey](https://chrisdnewton.github.io/RandomForest).

 [Biography](https://chrisdnewton.github.io/Bio)